Which Agile Method Do I Use

 Scrum lends itself to high performing teams that excels when there is a high level of domain experience.
 Because of this scrum also works well when there is commitment and dedication from its team members.

 Having a less experienced scrum master or delivery manager in a scrum team can be detrimental to the teams output as can poorly defined tasks.

-Kanban is an easy to use methodology, originally developed by Toyota for their manufacturing line, Kanban managed work through a simple work in progress (WIP) limit on a swim-lane board – Ready, In progress, Done.
+Kanban is an easy-to-use methodology, originally developed by Toyota for their manufacturing line, Kanban managed work through a simple work-in-progress (WIP) limit on a swim-lane board – Ready, In progress, Done.